-In the space provided below, do a simple calculation for the size of the problem faced by your consumer in T shillings.
+In the space provided below, do a simple calculation for the size of the problem faced by your consumer in Ugandan shillings.
 Try your best to get accurate values from by investigating local market values.
 Calculate the value of existing solutions as well, to find out how much of the problem they solve, so that you can compare your solution.
-Map each of these onto your Innovation - Impact Matris on page 41 and select the option that has the best combination of value, innovation and impact.
+Map each of these onto your Innovation - Impact Matrix on page 46 and select the option that has the best combination of value, innovation and impact.
+Note that the more than one option could be implemented in the overall solution, for example, beekeepers could be encouraged to expand the number of colonies while also using an improved technology to separate the honey from the comb.